SQream/sqream_docs/feature_guides/workload_manager.rst

 Overview
 ===============================

-The Workload Manager allows a system engineer or database administrator to allocate specific workers and compute resoucres for various tasks.
+The Workload Manager allows a system engineer or database administrator to allocate specific workers and compute resources for various tasks.

 For example: